bfritscher/cours-pweb-slides/slides/vuejs.md

 ## Setup Github and gh-pages via Github Actions

-- configure vue-cli to support /moncv-xyz/ in production
+- configure github Actions to build and deploy to gh-pages
-- configure github Actions to build and deploy to gh-pages (see below)
+- configure vute to support /labo-xyz/ in production
 - commit and push

 ### Github Action Config

-- create folder .github\workflows
+- create folder `.github\workflows`
-- add this file build_deploy.yml
+- add this file `build_deploy.yml`

 ```yml
 name: Build and Deploy to GH-Pages